 What You Can Do to Help Your Teen Academically

-- If your teen takes medication, make sure that he or she takes it as prescribed.
+- If your teen takes medication, make sure they take it as prescribed.

-- Review your child’s schedule to determine which classes might be the most challenging regarding course work, size, and location in the building.
+- Review your child’s schedule to determine which classes might be the most challenging in regards to course work, size, and location on campus.

-- Teach your teen good study habits and remain involved with what is going on in their classes.
+- Teach your teen good study habits and remain involved with what’s going on in their classes.

 - The effect that assignments and tests have on a teen’s grades can be confusing because each teacher may have a different grading system.
 Go over assignment scores and show your teen how grades are calculated and how to track them.

-- If you notice that your teen is struggling academically, find them a tutor.
+- If you notice your teen is struggling academically, make an appointment to speak with their teachers.
+Tutoring may be helpful.

 Social Challenges for Teens with ADHD